Worms 4: Mayhem: Gameplay

 Gameplay follows on that of Worms 3D, in which teams of worms take turns to use a variety of weapons and items in order to eliminate the opposing team(s).
 New features include the ability to customize their worm's appearance as well as create their own unique weapons in a new feature called "The Weapon Factory".
 The game also contains a shop where players can buy various items, using points won by completing story missions, challenges, or unlocking trophies.
 Shop items include new maps, new accessories and attire, personality banks (voices) and game styles.

-In a series first, Worms 4s story mode provides cutscenes before each mission to reveal background information.
+In a series first, Worms 4: Mayhems story mode provides cutscenes before each mission to reveal background information.
 The game also has additional game modes, such as Challenge mode, which presents the player with various missions to complete.
 Multiplayer mode is available via Hotseat.
-Online mode is also available on the PC version and was available on Xbox through Xbox live prior to 2010.
+Online mode is also available on the PC version.
+On the Xbox, multiplayer was available until the termination of Xbox Live on April 15, 2010.
+Worms 4 Mayhem is now playable online again on the replacement Xbox Live servers called Insignia.

+Reception

-ReceptionWorms 4: Mayhem received mixed to positive reviews.
-Critics generally criticized the game for its lack of difference from previous 3D Worms games, difficult controls and illogical AI.
-However, the range of weapons were praised for including new and existing weapons, along with the level design.
+Worms 4: Mayhem received "mixed or average" reviews, according to review aggregator website Metacritic.
+The game was criticized for its lack of difference from previous 3D Worms games, difficult controls, and illogical AI.
+However, the range of weapons were praised for including both new and existing weapons, along with the level design.